 We structured the site for performance-first delivery: static generation where it matters, clean routing, and UI patterns that do not work against the 90+ performance bar.
 The result is a snappy, SEO-friendly experience across high-traffic periods.

 Search and filters (age, subject, location) support discovery without bloating the page.
-The build carries structured content and a premium design layer that still respects speed budgets.
+The build carries structured content and a refined design layer that still respects speed budgets.

 Key features: Fast course discovery, strong SEO foundations, responsive UI/UX, and a Next.js + React base that is easier to grow than a slow WordPress theme stack.